Sohlar/plo_engine/README.md

 # PLO AI Training and CLI Game

-This project contains the AI components for a Pot Limit Omaha (PLO) poker trainer, including a Deep Q-Network (DQN) agent, training script, and metrics collection.
+This project contains the AI components for a Pot Limit Omaha (PLO) poker trainer, including a Monte Carlo Tree Search (MCTS) with Neural Network hybrid agent, training script, and metrics collection.

 ## Quick Start